-Average US rate on 30-year mortgage edges up to 3.67 percent
+Average US rate on 30-year mortgage falls to 3.98 percent

 To calculate average mortgage rates, Freddie Mac surveys lenders across the country at the beginning of each week.
 The average doesn't include extra fees, known as points, which most borrowers must pay to get the lowest rates.
 One point equals 1 percent of the loan amount.

-The average fee for a 30-year mortgage rose to 0.7 point from 0.6 point last week.
-The fee for a 15-year mortgage fell to 0.5 point from 0.6 point.
+The average fee for a 30-year mortgage was unchanged from last week at 0.6 point.
+The fee for a 15-year loan also held steady at 0.6 point.

 The average rate on five-year adjustable-rate mortgages fell to 2.95 percent from 2.97 percent; the fee declined to 0.4 point from 0.5 point.
 The average rate on one-year ARMs fell to 2.52 percent from 2.54 percent; the fee remained at 0.3 point.